drajer-health/uds-plus/input/pagecontent/usecases.md

 **Implementation Note** This data may be persisted outside of the EHR environment or within the EHR environment depending on the EHR.

 * Step 9: The Data Submitter notifies the Data Receiver (HRSA) about the readiness of the data and provides the secured links to the Data Receiver for download.
+The Data Submitter provides a Content Location that can be polled by the Data Submitter to check on the status of the data submission.

 **Implementation Note** The Data Submitter creates the [Manifest file](StructureDefinition-uds-plus-import-manifest.html) and then notifies the HRSA system of the availability of the files using the [$import](OperationDefinition-import.html) operation.
+The Data Receiver creates a Content Location where the status of the upload is updated as the download progresses.
+The status fields will provide one of the following values "submitted, inprogress, completed, failed".

-* Step 10: The Data Receiver downloads the data from the health center Bulk Data Storage and then proceeds with downstream processing.
+* Step 10a: The Data Receiver downloads the data from the health center Bulk Data Storage and then proceeds with downstream processing.

 **Implementation Note** The Data Receiver downloads the bulk files using the appropriate protocols and authorization.
-Currently this is done with HTTP protocols.
+Currently this is done with HTTP protocols and using secured signed links.

+* Step 10b: The Data Submitter polls the Content Location provided in Step 9, to check on the status of the submission.

+**Implementation Note** The Data Receiver provides an update on the status of the submission and may include a list of errors and warnings for the submission.
+If the submission status is failed, the Data Submitter has to re-submit the data after addressing the errors provided by the Data Receiver.

+#### Alternative Approaches for Steps 1 through 8

+The proposed solution above leverages already existing standards implemented by CEHRT systems namely the Bulk API Group Export and the US Core profiles.
+However implementations may choose to use other methods to export data and de-identify the data.
+Health Centers and their technology vendors may choose any other method to export the necessary data from the data source and may use any algorithm to de-identify the data.
+Usage of the above workflow enables more standardization over time within the health center and less dependence of proprietary solutions for creating the UDS+ report.

+#### Resubmissions of UDS+ reports

+Health Centers from time to time may submit a UDS+ report that is erroneous in terms of

+* Data
+* Links
+* Conformance to the IG

+In some or all of the above cases, the Data Receiver will submit a list of errors in the submission.
+These errors need to be addressed by the Health Center and then resubmit the UDS+ report.
+Within the allowed reporting timeframe, a health center may resubmit the report multiple times.
+The resubmission should be a full data set resubmission.
+All submissions prior to the latest submission will be discarded and will not be considered for Health Center UDS+ reporting.

 #### UDS+ Actors/Systems and Definitions